Welcome to today's edition of the Rush 24-7 podcast.

 Because it's true.

-Politico.com reported last week on the murky backstage machinations by the Clinton camp before the magazine GQ killed an article by Joshua Green, whose Atlantic Monthly profile in 06 judged Mrs. Clinton a practitioner of systematic caution with no big ideas.
+Politico.com reported last week on the murky backstage machinations by the Clinton camp before the magazine GQ killed an article by Joshua Greene, whose Atlantic Monthly profile in 06 judged Mrs. Clinton a practitioner of systematic caution with no big ideas.

-And Condon Ast owns what?
+And Condy Nast owns what?

 Vanity Fair, the New Yorker.

-You can forget it, you can write me off.
+You can write me off.

-Well, they see I can't put him on the cover.
+Well, they see, I can't put him on the cover.

-I can't make any money, so geez.
+I can't make any money.

 So that's how they killed the story.

-And the politico.com.
+And the Politico.com.

-Uh more worries on the same concerns that Frank Rich has.
+More worries on the same concerns that Frank Rich has.

 She's so infused with ambition and artifice, she cannot connect the voters.